nabil34000/schatzhauser/README.md

 - [x] proof of work if you want it extremely bot-unfriendly,

 Go stdlib for routing, SQLite, sqlc v2 with no SQL in the Go code.

 See [Architecture](docs/architecture.md) for more details and code organization.

-Around 3KLOC of Go atm (Dec 16, 2025).
+Guards are tricky, see e.g. [Proof of Work](docs/proof_of_work.md) or [Accounts per IP Limiter](docs/accounts_per_ip.md).

 ## Setup/Workflow